MahmoudAbdelazim/Pluralsight-Java-Spring-Track/4- Java Coding Practices/Writing Readable and Maintainable Code/README.md

 # Java: Writing Readable and Maintainable Code
-Clean Code is not a nice-to-have, it's a necessity.

-Dirty code means more bugs, decreased productivity, and lower job satisfaction.

 <i>"Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live"</i> - John Woods

 <hr>

 # 1. Naming Matters.
-Naming is one of the most important aspects of coding
+Naming is one of the most important aspects of coding.

 ## Classes
 A class name should be: